Creating a comfortable space for cats who are sensitive to humidity

 The high humidity of the rainy season is a big enemy

-Why are cats sensitive to humidity?
+Why cats are sensitive to humidity

 Health hazards caused by high humidity